Skip to main content

 How much public liability insurance cover do I need?

-Public liability insurance is included in most small business insurance policies.
-But it’s important to check your public liability cover is enough for your business needs, especially if it’s packaged with other policies.
+Public liability insurance is included in some small business insurance policies.
+But it’s important to check your public liability cover is enough for your business needs, especially if it’s packaged with other insurance covers.

 Being sued for negligence can be very costly, and the likelihood of it happening to your business is unpredictable.